 There are three onsite restaurants, but most guests choose to wander along to the Fisherman’s Village just a 5-minute walk away to find a wide range of child-friendly restaurants and bars.

-Click here to check prices for the Anantara Bophut Koh Samui and read our full hotel review here.
+Click here to check prices and book the Anantara Bophut Koh Samui and read our full hotel review here.

 Amari Koh Samui

 At the top end of Chaweng Beach, the Amari Koh Samui is just a 10-minute ride from Koh Samui airport making this a great option for a weekend break and short Koh Samui family holidays.
 The hotel is also a short walk from a good selection of restaurants, both on Chaweng main street and on the beach.